p1gp1g/geminiserver_asm/README.md

 It is a verify simple gemini server written in x64 asm.

-It doesn't handle TLS, therefor we'll delegate this to openssl and socat.
+It doesn't handle TLS: we'll delegate this to openssl and socat.
 Therefore, you'll need to install socat.
 Pages are limited to 1024 bytes but it can be increased easily.
 The code is not optimized at all.

 Requirements:
 * socat